Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Neutron stars

 The solutions of the above set of equations provide the density profile $\rho(r)$, including the mass and the radius of the neutron star, provided the equation of state (EOS) $P= P(\rho)$ and the central density $\rho(0)$ are supplied.
 The above procedure thus produces a neutron star structure model for a fixed value of central density, which finally determines various physical parameters, such as the mass, radius, moment of inertia, etc., of the star.
-However, the main challenge lies in providing the EOS, the most critical input for solving the Eqs. (\ref{eq:tov1},\ref{eq:tov2}).
+However, the main challenge lies in providing the EOS, the most critical input for solving the Eqs. (\ref{eq:tov1}) and (\ref{eq:tov2}).
 Although the EOS of the outer crust and, to some extent, the inner crust are known \cite{Chamel:2008ca}, the first principle calculations of the many-body QCD interaction relevant to the inner core are unknown.
 Thus, one has to resort to phenomenological models for extracting the EOS for the core region.
 One can then use the experimental measured values of various physical parameters to test the predictions based on constructed stellar models.
 For most practical calculations, one uses a set of canonical values $M = 1.4~\text{M} _{\odot}$, R = 10 km, and MI $=10^{45}~\text{g~cm}^2$.
-For the above set of values, and from the observations of various pulsar events, such as glitches (to be discussed later), one broadly takes the neutron star's internal structure as shown in Fig. \ref{structure}.
+For the above set of values, and from the observations of various pulsar events, such as glitches (to be discussed later), one broadly takes the neutron star's internal structure as shown in Fig. \ref{fig:structure}.
+(See Refs. \cite{Link:1999ca, Lattimer:2000nx, Ozel:2016oaf, Madsen:1999ci, Jha:2007ej, Kunjipurayil:2022zah} for various models of neutron star structure.)
+It it worth mentioning here the discovery of the most massive neutron star \cite{NANOGrav:2019jur}, namely, the pulsar J0740+6620 of mass, $ \text{M} \simeq 2.14~\text{M}_\odot$ using the Green Bank Telescope and combining the data from the North American Nanohertz Observatory for Gravitational Waves (NANOGrav) puts a strong constraint on the neutron star interior EoS.
+In this context, see the latest review \cite{Koehn:2024set} for an overview on constraining the equation of state of neutron-rich dense matter.